 If you or your senior loved one has recently been diagnosed with a form of cognitive decline, you might be asking yourself, “What are the 7 stages of dementia?”
 Each person suffering from dementia is different, and the progression of the disease varies for everyone.
 But, every patient’s progression can be separated into 7 distinct stages.

-Learning these stages of dementia can help you and your loved ones prepare and are cognizant of the disease’s progression.
+Learning these stages of dementia can help you and your loved ones prepare and be cognizant of the disease’s progression.
 Find out how to identify each stage and the symptomatic progression that accompanies each stage.
 And, see how care facilities can diagnose and treat the symptomatic progression of dementia in a clinical setting.

 What are the 7 Stages of Dementia?
 How Does the Disease Progress?

 If you find yourself wondering, “what are the 7 stages of dementia?” you or a loved one likely has received a diagnosis or has experienced a general state of progressive mental or cognitive impairment.
 Many people seek out an answer after their loved ones’ behavior has caused concern over whether symptoms of decline are showing.
 Or, maybe you are being preemptive on behalf of yourself or an elderly loved one, and want to make this transition in life as painless as possible.

 Each person who suffers from dementia experiences a different rate of symptomatic progression.
 Some remain in a mild symptomatic state for a long time, whereas others experience a quick onslaught of symptomatic progression.
 Being able to identify when a transition between stages occurs can help you be a better caregiver to your loved one.

 Alzheimer’s is the most common disease associated with dementia, but it is not the only one.
 The 7 stages of dementia represent the common progression of symptoms as observable in patients with Alzheimer’s.
 The ‘Global Deterioration Scale (GDS) was developed by Dr. Riesberg and others, which progresses thus: